 - The appointment of data protection officers – businesses which are large scale processors may be required to appoint a data protection officer whose role will be to advise the business on relevant obligations under the GDPR and monitor compliance

-All business stakeholders, whether compliant with the existing data protection regime or not, must understand that GDPR is a fundamental development to the existing data protection regime, and should not assume that their present understanding or existing policies will be adequate to ensure compliance.
+All business stakeholders, whether compliant or not, must understand that GDPR is a fundamental development to existing data protection regimes.
+They should not assume that their present understanding or existing policies will be adequate to ensure compliance.

 Initial steps to take to prepare you for GDPR

-The starting point for most businesses will be to conduct a data audit to understand what personal data they are holding in relation to EU residents, where it is held and what processing of that data they are undertaking.
-They should also consider whether they can justify the continued retention and processing of such data, as one impact of the GDPR will be to encourage a change in the traditional commercial assumption that all personal data should be retained indefinitely.
+The starting point for most businesses will be to conduct a data audit.
+This is to understand what personal data they are holding in relation to EU residents, where it is held and what processing of that data they are undertaking.
+They should also consider whether they can justify the continued retention and processing of such data.
+One impact of GDPR will be to encourage change in the traditional commercial assumption that all personal data should be retained indefinitely.

-Businesses may conclude that it be preferable to delete any personal data which they do not need for an on-going process – however, many may find that they do not have the luxury of this discretion as the GDPR will allow individuals to terminate their consent to the processing of their data, requiring businesses to delete their data from their systems.
-Businesses which do not understand what data they hold and where it is stored prior to the launch will find it difficult to comply with deletion requests.
+Businesses may conclude that it be preferable to delete any personal data which they do not need for an on-going process.
+Many may find that they do not have the luxury of this discretion as the GDPR will allow individuals to terminate their consent to the processing of their data.
+Businesses with therefore require to delete their data from their systems.
+Businesses which do not understand what data they are holding and where it is stored prior to the launch will find it difficult complying with deletion requests.